etiennebacher/tidypolars/tests/testthat/_snaps/funs_string-lazy.md

     Condition
       Error in `mutate()`:
       !
-Error while running function `str_replace_na()` in Polars. x `replacement` must be a single string.
+Error while running function `str_replace_na()` in Polars. x `replacement` must be a single string, not the number 1.

 ---